Y-O-W/Y-O-W/README.md

 🌱 Currently deepening React, TypeScript, and AI integration.

+📐 I work spec-first — planning with OpenSpec and Claude Code before writing code, so AI-assisted output stays deliberate and reviewable.

 ⚡️ I bridge engineering and business — I write the code and understand why it matters.

 📄 <https://y-o-w.github.io>